 The feasibility of new or secondary stock issuances in light of the economic climate and existing restrictions.
-We believe at market pricing of shares in an at-the-market offering is not itself sufficient to conclude feasibility.
+We believe at-market pricing of shares in an at-the-market offering is not itself sufficient to conclude feasibility because the proceeds from issuance are subject to investor demand (see Example 4.2.20).